sara-kamel/shopping-flow-react/README.md

-# shopping-flow-react
+# Shopping-flow-react
-It is a React website filled with all needed functions for shopping flow.
+It is a website for shopping filled with all needed functions for shopping flow.